DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

-The ridge and valley width is found to be in a range of 5 to 10 pixels in samples of human fingers captured from a sensing device with a resolution of 500 dpi.
-Since the human skin and spoofing materials have different levels of elasticity, the width of ridges and valleys differs in live and spoof fingerprints.
-A ridge or a valley present in a local block is considered abnormal if the deviation of its width in different rows of the block is above a certain threshold.
-The threshold value is decided by performing several experiments.
-The formulation of $R_{ab}^{l}$ and $V_{ab}^{l}$ is given as Eq.
-7 and Eq.
-8 respectively.
+The width of ridges and valleys is found to be in a range of 5 to 10 pixels in samples of human fingers captured from a sensing device with a resolution of 500 dpi.
+Since the human skin and spoofing materials have different levels of elasticity, the width of ridges and valleys differs in corresponding samples.
+An abnormality of ridge or valley is identified if its width divergence exceeds a particular threshold in various rows of the block.